by Kyle Bogaert, Director of Workforce Research, ASTHO and Elizabeth Harper, Senior Director of Research and Evaluation, ASTHO

 The challenge aims to highlight examples of model policies or programs that may include succession planning, fostering innovation and creativity in team members, equitable recruitment and hiring practices, workforce and professional development and supports, among others.
 All policies and practices submitted for the challenge will be categorized by topic and included in a national database to facilitate the sharing of best practices with other state health agencies and local health departments.

-ASTHO and the de Beaumont Foundation’s shared mission is to produce cutting-edge research and resources that empower public health officials at every level.
-This challenge is an effort to celebrate and honor what you – our front line champions of public health in states, territories, and cities across the country – are doing to elevate the people and the tools we need to make America healthy.
+ASTHO and the de Beaumont Foundation’s shared objective is to produce cutting-edge research and resources that empower public health officials at every level.
+This challenge is an effort to celebrate and honor what frontline champions of public health in states, territories, and cities across the country are doing to elevate the people and the tools we need to make America healthy.
 It is our firm belief that directly investing in and cultivating the present public health workforce will help produce the best and brightest community health outcomes for all.